-For Year 6 onwards we have ethical approval for up to two attempts at taking a child's blood.
-In children, the second venepuncture attempt should not be on the same arm as the first.
-The second venepuncture attempt should only take place if the parent is comfortable with the procedure and the child is not distressed in any way.
+Since year 6 we have ethical approval for up to two attempts at taking a child's blood.
+In children, the second venepuncture attempt must not be on the same arm as the first.
+The second venepuncture attempt should only take place, if the parent is comfortable with the procedure and the child is not distressed in any way.

-Scheduling appointments
+15.7 Scheduling appointments